 The Assurance Framework is subject to regular review to ensure that it provides an effective governance platform for the Cabinet.
-A revised Assurance Framework was implemented operationally during 2019/20.
+A revised Assurance Framework 2021 was approved by the cabinet and implemented operationally during 2020/21.

 Update on Significant Governance Issues Previously Reported